-If you have been using one or more social networking app, then you know you’re repeating the same set of actions in different states of the application.
-If I attempt to brief the most common usage of social networking app, it will be Like-Unlike photos, uploading photos and videos and chatting.
+If you have been using one or more social networking apps, then you know you’re repeating the same set of actions in different states of the application.
+If I attempt to brief the most common usage of social networking apps, it will be Like-Unlike photos, uploading photos and videos, and chatting.

-In the rest of the blog, I will take each of the app features into consideration and highlight how they are better to implement with ReactJS while taking in account benefits of React I mentioned in the blog:
+In the rest of the blog, I will take each of the app features into consideration and highlight how they are better to implement with ReactJS while taking into account the benefits of React I mentioned in the blog:

 1. Like-Unlike Photos